 Audit Logging

-HIPAA mandates comprehensive audit trails.
+HIPAA mandates full audit trails.
 Your hosting setup must log:

 - All access to systems containing PHI